annamarieweber/Hello-Code/HelloGit/hello-git.md

 # Hello Git
-This document will walk through the steps required to get this repository onto your local machine.
+This document will walk through the steps required to get this repository forked and cloned onto your local machine.
 It will also introduce git and the common commands that will be useful in order to use git.

 ## What is Git?
 Git is a tool for version control.
 It is used to track changes as they are made to a project.
 This offers greater control over changes made to a project and provides the ability to roll back to previous revisions if needed.
 Below is an analogy which should help provide a better picture of how git works.